luciana-lab/sports_cli/README.md

 ## Code of Conduct

-Everyone interacting in the SportsCli project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sports_cli/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sports CLI project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sports_cli/blob/master/CODE_OF_CONDUCT.md).

 ## Videos
 30 minutes video coding [here] (https://youtu.be/-cDJmhXAYJw)